m-beau/NeuroPyxels/README.md

-trains=[trn(dp,u)/fs for u in units] # make list of trains of 3 units trains_str=units # can give specific names to units here, show on the left of each row events=[licks, sneezes, visual_stimuli, auditory_stimuli] # get events corresponding to 4 conditions trains_str=['licking', 'sneezing', 'visual_stim', 'auditory_stim'] # can give specific names to events here, show above each column events_col='batlow' # colormap from which the event colors will be drawn fig=summary_psth(trains, trains_str, events, events_str, psthb=10, psthw=[-750,750],
+trains=[trn(dp,u)/fs for u in units] # make list of trains of 3 units trains_str=units # can give specific names to units here, show on the left of each row events=[licks, sneezes, visual_stimuli, auditory_stimuli] # get events corresponding to 4 conditions events_str=['licking', 'sneezing', 'visual_stim', 'auditory_stim'] # can give specific names to events here, show above each column events_col='batlow' # colormap from which the event colors will be drawn fig=summary_psth(trains, trains_str, events, events_str, psthb=10, psthw=[-750,750],
                  zscore=0, bsl_subtract=False, bsl_window=[-3000,-750], convolve=True, gsd=2,